 - Work with the prosecution to clarify your status as a witness, target, subject or other person of interest in the investigation

-- Perform an independent investigation of the facts and potential charges
+- Conduct an independent investigation of the facts, evidence and potential charges

 - Advise you about your own testimony or cooperation with investigators if you have received a subpoena or a visit from federal agents

-In some cases, you will be able to attack the charges on the basis of flawed testimony from an alleged coconspirator or undercover agent.
+In some cases, we can attack the charges on the basis of flawed testimony or credibility of an alleged co-conspirator or undercover agent.
 Sometimes, we can even give the government a choice between dropping the charges and revealing the names of confidential informants against you.
-In other cases, mistakes in the issuance or execution of a search warrant will keep the evidence of drugs or cash found in your possession out of court — that also usually means dismissal.